ilsundal/ncollections/README.md

 ### PriorityQueue

-A PriorityQueue is a Queue that orders its elements according to a *compare_fn*, which can be provided during instantiation via an options object, e.g.:
+A PriorityQueue is a Queue that orders its elements according to a *compare_fn*, which can be provided during instantiation via an options object.
+If no *compare_fn* is provided then a default (natural) ordering is used.

+To instantiate a To instantiate a Queue:

 ```javascript
 let priority_queue = Collections.newPriorityQueue({ compare_fn: your_compare_fn }); // compare_fn is optional
 ```
-If no *compare_fn* is provided then a default (natural) ordering is used.
-Note that keeping order in a LinkedList requires linear operations, which is not fast (but is only really an issue with big queues).
-When a sorted Set (such as a TreeSet) is added as a new collection type, the PriorityQueue may optionally be backed by that instead of by the LinkedList.

 # A note on *equals*, *hashCode* and *compare_fn*